BA English Literature and Italian / Overview

 - Typical A-level offer

-ABB, including English Literature or English Language and Literature (Grade A) and GCSE modern foreign language (Grade B/6).
+ABB, including A in English Literature or English Language and Literature.

 - Typical contextual A-level offer

-BBB including English Literature or English Language & Literature (Grade A) and GCSE modern foreign language (Grade B/6).Find out more about contextual admissions.
+BBB, including A in English Literature or English Language and Literature.Find out more about contextual admissions.

 - Refugee/care-experienced offer